 Top up routes after completion of the qualification

-If you wish to continue your studies you can use this qualification to progress on to a full honours degree at many universities, in a Graphics or Computing-based subject area.
+If you wish to continue your studies you can use this qualification to progress on to a full honours degree at many universities, in a graphics/visual communication-based subject area.

 For more information or an informal chat, please contact Gillian Dunkerley on firstname.lastname@example.org or telephone 0121 602 7777 ext 7564.